rlennon/Doodle/README.md

 etc. The administrator should be able to access detailed information and edit as appropriate.
 Once the client enters details it should not be able to be changed by the client.

+## Considerations:

+- Frameworks
+- Database
+- Database persistence technology
+- Define the buisness Requirements
+- Named queries and database triggers for security
+- Regex for cleansing and validation of data before sending to the database.

 ## Useful Links

 - Slack: https://lyit.slack.com/messages/GGGLUP8H3